WHAT YOU SHOULD KNOW:

 Learn to stop drinking alcohol safely:

-Work with your primary healthcare provider to develop a plan for you to stop drinking safely.
+Work with your healthcare provider to develop a plan for you to stop drinking safely.
 A sudden stop or change can be life-threatening.

 Do not drive or operate machines when you drink alcohol: